Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 	}
 }
 ```
-We skip those that were referenced in inputs.
-After checking outputs we gather all inputs that could unlock outputs locked with the provided address:
+We skip those that were referenced in inputs (their values were moved to other outputs, thus we cannot count them).
+After checking outputs we gather all inputs that could unlock outputs locked with the provided address (this doesn't apply to coinbase transactions, since they don't unlock outputs):

 ```go
 if tx.IsCoinbase() == false {